-Engaging with the exhibit alters the experience and outcome for those around them.
+By engaging with the exhibit, visitors explored how their presence influences everyday life.
+Interaction with Inertia alters the experience for all those within the space.
 These transient social experiences hint at interactions with a wider community.
-How, through collective effort, local communities can become bright, attractive places.
+How, through collective effort, communities become bright, attractive places.

 I don’t know jack about abstract expressionism.
 So last year I started reading the biography of Robert Irwin to start to try and figure it out.
 It’s an excellent book, I highly recommend it.
 Anyway Robert is this American artist who started out with abstract expressionist paintings.
 He used words like ‘energy’ and ‘vibration’ as a way of try and describe his work to mere mortals.
 Nah, he didn’t mean that as some sort of karmic nonsense, I think his intent was more along the lines of some form of perceived intensity.
 Robert had a strong opinion that his work should return more ‘energy’ than the perceptual effort it took to view.